vmavromatis/Lemmy-keyboard-navigation/README.md

 ## Installation & Usage:
 - Make sure you have [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) installed
-- [Click here](https://greasyfork.org/en/scripts/470498-lemmy-keyboard-navigation) to install script from Greasyfork (there is a webhook that auto-syncs with this repo so make any PRs here)
+- [Click here](https://greasyfork.org/en/scripts/470498-lemmy-keyboard-navigation) to install script from Greasyfork (there is a webhook that auto-syncs with this repo)
 - Voila!
 You may now navigate https://lemmy.world/ (or any other lemmy instance of your choice) with your keyboard

 ```